yijiyap/Project-forex-pipeline/README.md

 # forex-pipeline
 Used Kafka, EC2, and Python to create a forex pipeline.
+Stored it in S3 and used Athena to query the data.
 Would have used an API to get the data, but I didn't want to pay for it.
 As such I used a csv file instead.

 ## Description